 I remember the day I called my dad to tell him the news.
 He was at work in Arizona, and I was states away, sitting in a parking lot with my wife and our giddiness.

 I spent the next nine months trying to examine the examples he had given, preparing to cross to the other side, the fatherhood side of my experience.
-My wife and I went on long walks through wet, winding woods, and we talked of the things that we would do when the baby came.
+My wife and I went on long walks through wet, winding woods, and we talked about the things that we would do when the baby came.
 We were all things but patient, and we walked around again.

 “It’s a boy,” I said through more tears than rain.
 My father had been sleeping with the phone by his side and had answered before the first ring ended.
 “You have a grandson.”